HilscherAutomation/netPI-netx-ethernet-lan/README.md

 The `cifx0` LAN interface DOES NOT support Ethernet package reception of type multicast.

+The `cifx0` LAN interface DOES NOT support the [promiscuous mode](https://en.wikipedia.org/wiki/Promiscuous_mode) that is a precondition to support bridging the `cifx0` interface with others.

 Since netX is a single hardware resource a `cifx0` interface can only be created once at a time on a Docker host.

 #### Container Driver, Firmware and Daemon